 Now, you don’t have to agree with that.
 You can be skeptical, despite the overwhelming evidence and nearly unanimous scientific consensus that climate change is real.
 It’s everyone’s right to be wrong.
 You can be wrong as shit, in fact.
 And that seems to be where the discourse is at with climate change these days.
 Still.
 Somehow.
 People are still passing off skepticism as a rational stance well past the point where it actually is.
 The whole point of skepticism is wanting evidence.
 YOU HAVE EVIDENCE NOW.

-Enter this clip from the latest episode of South Park.
-It is a masterpiece minute or so about climate change and the people still smarmy enough to be skeptical of it.
+Enter this Comedy Central clip from this episode of South Park.
+It is a masterpiece minute or so from the animated series about climate change and the people still smarmy enough to be skeptical of it.
 It’s one of the legendary show’s greatest moments of satire ever, which is saying a lot.

 For those who aren’t familiar, ManBearPig has long been a stand-in for global warming in the world of South Park.
 The mythical beast was first introduced in the 2006 South Park episode “ManBearPig.”
 The episode featured a needy, crazed Al Gore desperately trying to convince people that this “obviously” fake thing was real.
 Not coincidentally, the episode came out shortly after Gore’s real-life, Oscar-winning global warming film An Inconvenient Truth.